 The series' main strength is in the ability of the main trio to, at any given time, have 2 boke and 1 tsukkomi.
 Which ones plays which roles varies: sometimes Himeko and Bossun do something stupid and the rational Switch tells them off (e.g. invisible Bossun); sometimes Switch and Himeko act like, well, shonen manga characters, and Bossun restores the balance by acting like a normal high schooler (e.g. the first Quiz Battle chapter); and usually Bossun and Switch go insane without the Closer to Earth Himeko.

-And there is a chapter dedicated to 'not do tsukkomi' for a day in the Sket Dan club.
+And then, there is a chapter dedicated to 'not do tsukkomi' for a day in the Sket Dan club.

 Boy Meets Girl: Bossun and Himeko meeting each other arguably led to the early Sket Dan being formed.